shreyash2002/blockchain-fundamentals-python/README.md

 The block dictionary stores the following:

-index: The current index of the block in the blockchain (starting from 0).
+index: The current index of the block in the blockchain (starting from 0).<break>
-timestamp: The timestamp of when this block was added.
+timestamp: The timestamp of when this block was added.<break>
-transactions: The list of the pending transactions.
+transactions: The list of the pending transactions.<break>
 proof: This is a number that is used to roughly verify the validity of a block.
 The process of finding this proof is known as “mining.”
-We have decided to leave out mining in our blockchain since it requires a lot of computing power.
+We have decided to leave out mining in our blockchain since it requires a lot of computing power.<break>
 prevhash: This is the hash of the previous block in our blockchain.
-This is how we connect all the blocks in a chain, since each block just stores the hash of last.
+This is how we connect all the blocks in a chain, since each block just stores the hash of last.<break>

 I made this program by using QuestBook https://openquest.xyz/ Tutorial.